PowerStream Product Examples

 Q: Should I use aluminum wire, or must I use copper?

-A: Aluminum is cheaper and lighter, but it also has higher resistance for a given guage, and is more difficult to connect to.
+A: Aluminum is cheaper and lighter, but it also has higher resistance for a given gauge, and is more difficult to connect to.
 If you are an expert in such things, or know one, and need the advantages that aluminum gives, go ahead.
 If not, why not use the best conductor, copper?
 (Silver is slightly better, but it is cheaper to use a larger diameter copper).
-To compare the two look at our web page http://www.powerstream.com/Wire_Size.htm .
+To compare the two look at our web page /Wire_Size.htm .

 Make sure to follow all applicable electrical codes.
 Inverters must be grounded properly, and treated with respect, since they put out potentially lethal voltage.
 A lot of smart people have worked for 100 years to develop rules which will keep you out of trouble if followed.
 These rules are called the national electrical code, and your friend the electrician has it memorized (or knows where to look it up).